 Results 1 - 4 of 4 matches

-Survey of Economic Preconceptions in the Economics Classroom with Clickers part of Examples
+Discovering Economic Preconceptions using Clickers part of Examples

 Student preconceptions in the economics classroom are an under-appreciated element of teaching.
 Here we describe how clickers can easily be used to determine student preconceptions and thus inform the instructor on the information that students bring to the classroom.